junaiderade/springboot_tutorial/springboot_tutorial_notes.md

 ## general
 - you are following this tutorial: https://www.youtube.com/watch?v=Nefd6qdpdSI
+- the container is a jar file inside an image

 ## prereqs
 - docker installed and running
-- have java installed on the machine
+- have java 17 installed on the machine and used (use java --version to check)
 - VSCode Spring Initializr Java Support Extension
 - VSCode Extension Pack for Java
 - TablePlus app
+- Postman

 ## how you set up project using VSCode
 1. right click